Puppettu/DiscordJS-Command-and-Event-Handler-V14/README.md

 # 🪛 Changing Some Stuff:
 - in [config.json](https://github.com/Puppettu/DiscordJS-Command-and-Event-Handler-V14/config.json) file, change "BOT TOKEN" with your bot's token, if you have Mongo, then replace "DatabaseURL" with your mongoose url.
+- Trouble Connecting to MongoDB?
+Watch this video [here](https://www.youtube.com/watch?v=BEkyfqlbVRw) and follow the steps.
 - in [slashCommands.js](https://github.com/Puppettu/DiscordJS-Command-and-Event-Handler-V14/Events/Interactions/slashCommands.js) file, change Line:21 "YOUR USER ID" with your own id, because it's the bot developer's ID.
 If the bot has multiple developers, then continue with: `(command.developer && interaction.user.id !== "YOUR USER ID" || command.developer && interaction.user.id !== "2ND OWNER" || command.developer && interaction.user.id !== "3RD OWNER)"`

 # 👾 Starting The Bot: